radareorg/radare2/doc/syntax.md

 * Do not leave trailing whitespaces at the end of line

-* Before sending a patch, run clang-format using the style provided in doc/clang-format

 * Do not use C99 variable declaration
   - This way we reduce the number of local variables per function and it's easier to find which variables are used, where and so on.